Some of the links on this page may be affiliate links. Click here to learn more.

 I’m really happy with my potting kit.
 It basically consists of:

-This is my basic potting kit and I’m really happy with it, but I’ll give you a list of different products that will help you fine-tune potting based on your orchids and growing environment.
+This is my basic potting kit, and I’m really happy with it, but I’ll give you a list of different products that will help you fine-tune potting based on your orchids and growing environment.
 Some orchids do not have water storage and need a slightly damp potting mix.
 Other orchids need their roots to dry out between watering.
 Likewise, some climates have high levels of humidity, while other climates are dry, with very little humidity.

 No matter your climate or orchid, these tools are must-haves for every orchid enthusiast who plans to re-pot their orchids.

-No matter where you live, sanitation is top-priority, so I recommend everyone invests in a good pair of Koshiji Petit Cut Hand Pruning Shears and butane torch to keep them clean.
+No matter where you live, sanitation is top-priority, so I recommend everyone invests in a good pair of Koshiji Petit Cut Hand Pruning Shears and a butane torch to keep them clean.
 These pruners are the BEST!
 I use them all the time.
 They are sharp and cut cleanly every time.

 These pruners feel just right in your hand (right or left).
 I use them when potting, to clean away dead roots, trimming flower spikes, and for cutting away dead leaves.
 You can check out my favorite pruning shears on Amazon.